This roasted pumpkin seeds recipe turns the seeds from your carving pumpkin into a crisp, nutty fall snack with three flavorful seasoning options.

 • Get ready.
 Preheat your oven to 300°F.

 • Clean the seeds.
-Place the pumpkin seeds in a mixing bowl and cover with cold water.
-Use your hands to rub the seeds, removing any clingy pulp.
-They will float to the top of the water, simply scoop them into a colander or fine mesh strainer.
-Rinse once more under your tap to remove any remaining pulp (a little here and there is okay). an overhead photo of raw pumpkin seeds in a bowl.
+Place the pumpkin seeds in a mixing bowl and cover them with cold water.
+Rub the seeds between your hands to loosen the clingy pulp.
+The seeds will float to the top, making them easy to scoop into a colander or fine-mesh strainer.
+Rinse them once more under the tap to remove any remaining pulp—a little here and there is okay.

-• Transfer the seeds to a sheet tray.
-Drizzle with enough olive oil to coat (about 2 teaspoons per cup of seeds) and season generously with kosher salt.
-Give them a good toss, then spread into one layer. raw pumpkin seeds spread on a parchment lined sheet pan.
+• Coat the seeds.
+Transfer them to a sheet pan and drizzle with enough olive oil to coat, about 2 teaspoons per cup of seeds.
+Season generously with kosher salt and toss well, then spread the seeds into one layer.

-• Season and enjoy.
-Remove the toasted seeds from the oven.
-For plain pumpkin seeds, simply toss on the pan with a dash more olive oil and more salt to taste.
-For sweet or savory pumpkin seeds, toss with a dash more olive oil, your seasoning blend of choice, and a pinch more salt.
-Roast in their seasonings for 3 to 5 minutes more, then serve warm. a photo of a bowl of sweet roast pumpkin seeds, a bowl of unseasoned pumpkin seeds and a bowl of savory pumpkin seeds in between two pumpkins.
+• Season and serve.
+For plain pumpkin seeds, toss them on the pan with another dash of olive oil and more salt to taste.
+For the sweet or Mediterranean versions, toss with a dash of olive oil, your seasoning blend, and another pinch of salt.
+Return the pan to the oven for 3 to 5 minutes, then serve the seeds warm.

-You can eat pumpkin seeds whole, shells and all.
-“Pepitas” are simply pumpkin seeds with their shell removed.
-When you roast the whole seed, though, this extra step is not worth the effort.
-Simply toss with your spices of choice and dig in.
-Enjoy the freshly roasted seeds while they’re still warm.
-For leftovers:
+You can eat roasted pumpkin seeds whole, shells and all.
+Pepitas are simply pumpkin seeds with the outer shell removed.
+When you roast the whole seeds from your carving pumpkin, there’s no need to crack each one open.
+Just season them and dig in.

 5 from 3 votes